dotnet/csharpstandard/standard/classes.md

 >
 > *end example*

+When code is compiled in a nullable context, the static analysis of a field’s declaration and subsequent use may be aided by the use of a nullable reference attribute (§Code-Analysis-Attributes) on that declaration.

 ### 15.5.2 Static and instance fields

 When a field declaration includes a `static` modifier, the fields introduced by the declaration are ***static fields***.
 When no `static` modifier is present, the fields introduced by the declaration are ***instance fields***.
 Static fields and instance fields are two of the several kinds of variables ([§9](variables.md#9-variables)) supported by C#, and at times they are referred to as ***static variables*** and ***instance variables***, respectively.